 • Scenery: Different routes offer unique landscapes, from rainforests to alpine deserts.

-The Lemosho Route and Machame Route are particularly praised for their scenic beauty.
+The Lemosho Route, Rongai and Machame Route are particularly praised for their scenic beauty.